qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 | `Boolean(function(){})`                                       | true if you pass a truthy value to Boolean, it will be true.                                                                                                              |
 | `true%1`                                                      | 0.
 When you are trying to find reminder of true, true becomes 1 and reminder of 1 while dividing by 1 is 0.                                                               |
 | `''%1`                                                        | 0                                                                                                                                                                         |

-## Types.
-What is NaN?
+### What is NaN?
 What is its type?
 How can you reliably test if a value is equal to NaN?

 **Answer:** “not a number”, "number", `NaN` compared to anything – even itself! to `false`.